Strafe153/RPGApi/README.md

 # RPGApi
 ASP.NET Web Api Project

-### The api is the implementation of a typical RPG game with players, characters, weapons, spells etc. GET, POST, PUT, DELETE and PATCH requests interact with data via DTOS and automapping.
-Authentication is done via JWT-tokens.
+### The api is the implementation of a typical RPG game.
+Data operations are performed via DTOS and automapping.
+JWT-token authorization is present.
+Frontend part utilizes JavaScript Fetch API to make calls